-This command has no parameters and is used to reset the tare returning the weighing signal to gross mode.
+This command resets the tare returning the weighing signal to gross mode.

 Master Sends Slave Responds With Meaning RT+J OK Tare De-Activated/Gross Performed.

 The ER500 responds to the 'RT' command with either 'OK' or 'ERR'.
 If 'OK' is returned, the 'tare active' bit in the Device Status' IS' response will be set to 'O'.